lequeso/awesomeincu-2015/_notes/basicweb-crash.md

 * The ability to type text on a computer (e.g. write an email, edit a Word document)

-* Access to a computer with OSX/Windows/Linux (must have permission to install programs)
+* Access to a computer with OS X/Windows/Linux (must have permission to install programs)

 * We’ll be installing [Google Chrome](http://www.google.com/chrome/), [Sublime Text](http://www.sublimetext.com/), and [Filezilla](https://filezilla-project.org/)